love-foundation/website/README.md

 # Love Foundation Website

 This is the repository containing the Love Foundation Website.
-The website is based on Sapper, a SSR-ready app creator based on Svelte.
+The website is based on SvelteKit, a SSR-ready app creator based on Svelte.
 On the backend this site is fetching information from Directus, our Headless cms.